Foreign internal defense: Post WWII to Vietnam

 US Army Special Forces' original mission was to train and lead guerrillas in a nation occupied by another: "[US Special Forces provided] advisory personnel and mobile training teams to advise, train and provide operational assistance for paramilitary forces."
-The most likely case, at the time Special Forces were created, would be to lead resistance groups in European countries overrun by the expected Soviet Bloc attack.
-Over time, the term guerrilla warfare, especially led by Americans, fell into disfavor, and unconventional warfare took its place.

-A November 1947 United States Department of the Army memorandum entitled A Study of Special and Subversive Operations was an early assessment of the lessons learned from World War II in the context of Cold War imperatives.
-In the only point in the memorandum concerning counter-guerrilla operations, the authors point to the German example:
+In a November 1947 United States Department of the Army memorandum entitled A Study of Special and Subversive Operations, the authors point to the German example:

 In the early 1950s, the Department of the Army's Military History Division published a number of studies, the "German Report Series", which were devised to glean lessons from the German World War II experience.
 Some studies in the series were written by former German generals and general staff officers.

 The publications among other issues also analyzed the German response to the threat of guerrilla warfare.
 Indeed, the Wehrmacht had attempted a systematic approach to the threat of partisan warfare during Operation Barbarossa (the Russian campaign) in 1941, and later in the Balkans.

-Developed by Wehrmacht tactics against Soviet partisans would play a part in the development of a postwar doctrine for fighting communist guerrillas was perhaps a natural product of the Cold War hysteria of the 1950s.
+Developed by the Wehrmacht, tactics against Soviet partisans would play a part in the development of a postwar doctrine for fighting communist guerrillas was perhaps a natural product of the Cold War hysteria of the 1950s.
 The army's 1956 book-length study Soviet Partisans was the last and most comprehensive of the "German Report Series" on anti-partisan warfare.
 Michael McClintock writes that, "The disturbing similarity between the Nazi's view of the world and the American stance in the Cold War apparently went by the board."

 Related activities, just after WWII, included a Military Assistance Advisory Group (MAAG), first in Greece.
-Another MAAG went to French Indochina in 1950.
-The U.S. really had no formal organization for providing foreign internal defense (FID) assistance, before the creation of the United States special operations forces.
-MAAG activities were intended to be largely advisory (i.e., noncombat), while the Special Forces was designed from the beginning for training and leading guerrillas of the host nation against an occupier.